baebb/ln-gifts-api-docs/source/index.html.md

 Welcome to Lightning Gifts API docs!
 If you have any issues, need help with using the API or lnurl DM @baebb_code on Twitter.

-Before you being using [please fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSdzOftJb1n2OJv5s7QhH21kbLgSKiQ0YIjm1uaBnKFd197V2w/viewform?usp=send_form) so I can understand your needs better and email you with API changes.
+Before you begin using the API [please fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSdzOftJb1n2OJv5s7QhH21kbLgSKiQ0YIjm1uaBnKFd197V2w/viewform?usp=send_form) so I can understand your needs better and email you with API changes.

 # Rate limits